 On April 29, Dr. Faustino Bernadett of The Molina Foundation donated 5,400 books to the Boys and Girls Club of the Los Angeles Harbor.
 Youth are invited to stop by any of the LA Club's 7 Grab & Go sites to pick up a free book.

-Retired physician Faustino Bernadett, his wife Martha M.D., MBA, and their foundation have a long history of caring for the youth of the community, especially those who do not have access to educational resources.
+Retired physician Dr. Faustino Bernadett, his wife Martha M.D., MBA, and their Foundation have a long history of caring for the community's youth, especially those who do not have access to educational resources.
 They founded The Molina Foundation in 2004: she is the President and CEO, and he is Vice President and Treasurer.
 This national non-profit organization aims to narrow the gap in access to education and health.